-The protocol by which the time of day is retrieved will be as defined in [RFC-868].
+The protocol by which the time of day MUST be retrieved is defined in [RFC-868].
 Refer to Figure 7-10.

-The request and response will be transferred using UDP.
+The request and response MUST be transferred using UDP.

-The time retrieved from the server (UTC) will be combined with the time offset received from the DHCP response to create the current local time.
+The time retrieved from the server (UTC) MUST be combined with the time offset received from the DHCP response to create the current local time.